Tuesday Morning Prayer Group

 We are putting together small groups for dinners or luncheons for gatherings in the Fall.
 If you would like to be included, please call the Church Office at 623-974-3611.
 Groups will meet in restaurants or homes, please specify your preferences when you call.
 Please call Roda Wright in the church office at 974-3611.
 Groups meet in monthly in either our homes or restaurants.
 Singles are most welcome!
 Come, join in the fun and make new friends.

-Many of us survived a record-breaking summer right here in Sun City.
-Many others escaped the heat by visiting other places where temperatures were much milder.
-However, the time has come to settle in here at Sun City for the next seven delightful months.
-We’ll be involved in favorite sports, creative work, and our Faith Presbyterian Church activities.
+Looking forward to the coming months we’ll be involved in favorite sports, creative work, and our Faith Presbyterian Church activities.
 This is a special season for developing our faith and our relationships with God, with our Christian community, and with ourselves.

 These relationships are summed up in the two Great Commandments that shape and govern us…to love the Lord our God with all our heart, soul, and mind and to love our neighbor as ourselves.
 When we observe both commandments, our Spirituality becomes both contemplative and active.
 Let’s ask ourselves, “How healthy is my prayer life?”
 We can’t separate prayer from work or leisure.
 As we involve ourselves in our church and community this season, it is a time to practice our prayer life, to deepen and strengthen our awareness of who we are.
 It has been said, to know one’s own soul is not a self-centered exercise.
 It is preparation for a healthy self-critical spirituality – one that will lead us to be active disciples.